 More Specialty Sugars You can Make Yourself

 You can also make your own powdered sugar, muscavado sugar, brown sugar, and colored sugar at home.
 There's no need to spend top dollar for these varieties at the grocery store, or to dedicate a ton of pantry space to storing them.
 Learn how to make them, so you'll be ready to tackle any recipe that calls for them.

+While you may not be able to make some sugars, like demerera or turbinado at home, you can whip up a respectable substitute to take their place in recipes.
 Tuck these subs in your arsenal now, so you'll be ready for wherever your next baking adventure takes you.